vivaansinghvi07/smoky-mountain-data-comp/scripts/README.md

 # Scripts
 These are terminal scripts that will assist in the use of this code.
+Note: These scripts are NOT supported in Windows CMD or Powershell.
+If you are on a Windows device, it is suggested you use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
 All scripts are written to be run in the home directory of the project (`smoky-mountain-data-comp/`).

-If using Windows, it is preferred to run Windows Subsystem for Linux to use these scripts.
-Note: for these scripts, you will need `wget`, which is not installed on Windows by default.
+## Startup Scripts

+TODO

+To download everything that will be used in the project, run `$ . scripts/startup.sh`

 ## Venv Scripts
-`venv.sh` and `venv.bat` both run everything needed to set up the virtual environment for this project.
-You must be in the home directory of the project (the one with the `main.ipynb` file).
-To run them, follow these rules:
+`venv.sh` both run everything needed to set up the virtual environment for this project.
+You must be in the home directory of the project (`smoky-mountain-data-comp/`) and run `$ . scripts/venv.sh`

-- If you are on a Unix-based system, run `venv.sh` using `$ . scripts/venv.sh`
-- If you are on a Windows (Command Prompt or Powershell) system, run `$ .\scripts\venv.bat`
+## Loading Files
+To load data and large image folders, run `$ sh scripts/load_files.sh`.